-Statement, the Board comprises three directors of whom two are non-executive.
+During the 2016 financial year, the Board comprised three directors of whom two are non-executive.
 Dr Rose, the Chairman, is considered not to be an Independent Director as he is a substantial shareholder of the Company.

 As noted under Recommendation 2.3, the Board comprises three Directors of whom only one is considered to be an Independent Director.
 The Board is of the opinion that the current structure of the Board is appropriate given the size and nature of the Company.
 Whilst this is at variance to the ASX Recommendations that the majority composition of the Board comprise Independent Directors, the Board considers that all Directors bring an independent judgement to bear on Board decisions and that the Board's expertise and experience adds considerable value to the Company.